If You Have Diabetes, Are You At Risk for Pancreatic Cancer?

 The questionnaire below can help you understand your possible risk factors, so you can discuss them with your doctor.
 After taking the quiz, you can read our articles about the relationship between these diseases, the signs and symptoms to watch for, and the research that is being done around this connection.

-Are YOU at risk?
+Are YOU at Risk?

-Diabetes and Pancreatic Cancer Risk Awareness Tool
+Diabetes and Pancreatic Cancer Risk Awareness Quiz

 Learn more about the relationship between diabetes and pancreatic cancer, understand who might be at risk, and find out what to do if you are at risk.